PrismarineJS/mineflayer/docs/FAQ.md

   `socks` is declared with `const socks = require('socks').SocksClient` and uses [this](https://www.npmjs.com/package/socks) package.
   Some servers might reject the connection.
 If that happens try adding `fakeHost: MC_SERVER_ADDRESS` to your createBot options.

+### How to handle re-entering the configuration phase?

+In the latest versions of the server, the bot needs to support re-entering the configuration phase.
+This can be managed by updating the `createBot` function to handle re-entering the configuration phase.
+Ensure that the bot's implementation includes logic to manage this phase transition.

 # Common Errors

 ### `UnhandledPromiseRejectionWarning: Error: Failed to read asymmetric key`